ianklug/grooveboard/README.md

 **Grooveboard Choc:** Compatible with Choc switches only.
 Uses Kailh Choc hot-swap sockets.

+**UPDATE 2021-06-30: There are now two versions of each variation of Grooveboard - MU and AU.
+Due to chip shortages, it is often difficult to find the smaller QFN variant of the Atmega32u4 processor (MU) that Grooveboard was initially designed with.
+For this reason, versions of each Grooveboard have been added based on the larger QFP variant (AU).
+The upcoming production run of Grooveboards will use the AU versions.**

 ## Firmware

 Grooveboard is powered by [QMK Firmware](https://qmk.fm).
-You can find the default .hex files in the `firmware` directory.
+You can find the default .hex file in the `firmware` directory.
+All versions of Grooveboard use the same default firmware.

-Precompiled firmwares are provided for the two versions of Grooveboard (AU and MU).
-Please choose the firmware for the version of grooveboard that you have - for the moment they are not cross-compatible.

-To flash firmware, follow the instructions on the [QMK Flashing Firmware page](https://docs.qmk.fm/#/newbs_flashing).
+To flash the firmware, follow the instructions on the [QMK Flashing Firmware page](https://docs.qmk.fm/#/newbs_flashing).
 You can put the keyboard into bootloader mode by pressing the button on the underside of the board.

-If you are interested in dynamically modifying your keymap without reflashing your board, firmwares compatible with [VIA Configurator](https://caniusevia.com) have also been provided.
-As of now they are not available in VIA by default, but you can still use it.
-First, flash the keyboard with the VIA version of its firmware.
+If you are interested in dynamically changing your keymap without re-flashing your board, firmware compatible with [VIA Configurator](https://caniusevia.com) has also been provided.
+Grooveboard is not currently available in VIA by default, but you can still use it.

+First, flash the keyboard with the VIA version of the firmware.

-In VIA's Settings, switch on "Show Design Tab."
-Then choose the new "Design" tab and click the large "Upload" button to add a draft definition for Grooveboard.
+Next, In VIA's Settings, switch on "Show Design Tab."

+Then, choose the new "Design" tab and click the large "Upload" button to add a draft definition for Grooveboard.
 This draft definition, `ianklug-grooveboard-via-definition.json`, can be found in the `firmware` directory.

-Once you have done this, the keyboard should be detected by VIA when plugged in, and you can change its keymap dynamically.
+Once you have done this, the keyboard should be detected by VIA, and you can change its keymap dynamically.

 ## Ordering